Jesse McCartney: 2024: All's Well

 Three years after the release of his album New Stage (2021), McCartney released his fourth EP, All's Well, on April 5, 2024.
 With "racy lyrics and familiar early '00s pop sounds", the record was preceded by two singles: "Faux Fur" and "Make a Baby" featuring Yung Gravy.
 McCartney went on tour to promote the album, from April 12 (in Austin, Texas) to May 16 (in Los Angeles).
 McCartney briefly reunited with his former Dream Street bandmates after one of his performances on April 27, at the Empire Live in New York City, where they performed a rendition of their cover of "Sugar Rush" originally performed by A-Teens.

 2025–present: Weightless

 On July 18th, 2025 McCartney came on as a special guest on Matt Rife's Stay Golden Tour at Madison Square Garden.
 On September 19th, 2025 McCartney released his fifth EP Weightless.
 The Weightless Tour kicked off in Washington DC on September 30, 2025.
-Starting November 17th, 2025 he will open up for the Jonas Brothers on their Jonas20: Greetings from Your Hometown Tour until December 22nd, 2025.
+Starting November 17th, 2025 he opened for the Jonas Brothers on their Jonas20: Greetings from Your Hometown Tour until December 22nd, 2025.